akshaysmenon93/user-study-tool/README.md

 # CS615 Group 3 Project
 ## Academic work, Msc Data Science and Analytics, Maynooth University.

+Using this application, a user will be able to login, create update and delete tasks.
+They can then create experiments and assign the created tasks to those experiments.
+All users are allowed to edit and update experiments as well.

 The project is built using the following technologies & standards:
  - NodeJS
  - MySQL